orkes-io/orkes-conductor-client/docs/workflow/README.md

 See `dynamic_wokflow.java` for a fully functional example.

-### Kitchensink Workflow
+### Kitchen-sink Workflow

-For more complex workflow example with all the supported features, see `kitchensink.py`.
+For a more complex workflow example with all the supported features, see `kitchensink.py`.

 ## Executing Workflows

-[WorkflowClient]() interface provides all the APIs required to work with workflow executions.
+The [WorkflowClient]() interface provides all the APIs required to work with workflow executions.

 ```java
 To Do